wekser/laragram

 Catch-all — matches anything not matched above |

-->group() applies shared station and role to multiple routes:
+->group() applies a shared station, role, chat type, and forum topic to multiple routes:

 BotRoute::group(function ($c) {